 Scotland's first Low Emission Zone was established in Glasgow in December 2018.
-Further LEZs will be introduced in Aberdeen, Dundee and Edinburgh by the end of 2020.
+Further LEZs will be introduced in Aberdeen, Dundee and Edinburgh.
 Other Scottish local authorities with Air Quality Management Areas are currently undertaking assessment to determine whether an LEZ would be an appropriate intervention in their areas.